Akeboshiwind/quadsbot/README.md

 - Replies with "Checked" to valid "quads" and "sexts" messages
 - If the bot has permissions to delete messages then all messages not sent on quads will be deleted
 - Has a `/leaderboard` command which keeps track of the amount of unique "checks" a user has
+- Set your own timezone by sending a live location

 ## Caveats